Siyavula/emas.app/docs/README.rst

 services is controlled by the expiry date.
 Thus if the system can find a memberservice for the given subject:grade combination with an expiry date in the future it will give the user access to the associated service.

+Example:
+John registers as a user on everythingmaths.
+He purchases access to the intelligent practice service for a month and he also purchases 20 credits for the Questions-and-Answers service.
+He pays with credit card via the VCS system.
+After successful completion of the transaction he browses to: grade-10/01-algebraic-expressions/01-algebraic-expressions-01.cnxmlplus The system computes that this is a request for a maths grade 10 page.
+It uses this information to check if John has any memberservices for maths grade 10.
+Upon finding 2 services, QA and Intelligent Practice, it displays the links in the premium services area.